 Summary of How LLCs Get Treated in a Divorce

 In Pennsylvania, an LLC is generally subject to division in a divorce settlement if it was acquired during the marriage.
-Representation by a knowledgeable Philadelphia divorce attorney is necessary to find the exception to this rule to protect your business assets.
-Contact a Philadelphia divorce and family law attorneys at Schwartz, Fox, & Saltzman to learn how you can use our 40 years of experience in family law to your benefit.
+Representation by a knowledgeable Philadelphia divorce attorney is necessary to find the exception to this rule to protect your personal and business assets.
+Contact a Philadelphia divorce and family law attorney at Schwartz, Fox, & Saltzman to learn how you can use our 40 years of experience in family law to your benefit.